Lidl is taking on “established supermarket convenience” with new store formats and ambitious growth targets in London, the discounter has said.

 Aldi is also targeting convenience, with its smaller format ‘Aldi Local’ stores which started appearing in London in March last year.
-However, Lidl’s ambition of 130 London stores by the end of 2023 takes it beyond Aldi’s target, set last September, of 100 stores inside the M25 by 2025.
+However, Lidl’s ambition of 130 London stores takes it beyond Aldi’s target, set last September, of 100 stores inside the M25 by 2025.

 Lidl said the 30 new stores would create around 1,400 jobs.